Understanding why you've been charged

 This is a visual representation of when your monthly spend is more than your current payment threshold.

-If your monthly spend is greater than your payment threshold (the balance amount that triggers a charge), such as in the following circumstances:
+If your monthly spend is greater than your payment threshold, such as in the following circumstances:

-• In the above example you’ll be charged for $250 in August, on a date when your balance crosses the $250 payment threshold.
-Additionally, you’ll be charged for the remaining balance of $25 on September 1st
+• In the above example you’ll be charged for $250 USD in August, on a date when your balance crosses the $250 USD payment threshold.
+Additionally, you’ll be charged for the remaining balance of $25 USD on September 1

 Frequently asked questions about charges